What is BIDS?

 The BIDS Specification defines the rules for data organizing and naming conventions.
 It is continuously updated thanks to community efforts.
 To ensure that the Specifications are implemented consistently, BIDS provides BIDS Schema, a machine readable representation written in YAML format.
 The BIDS Schema describes the different possible objects (BIDS concepts), rules (for naming filepaths and contents) and meta (the context to which rules can be applied).

-MEGqc uses ancpBIDS to handle MEG datasets efficiently.
-This library builds on the BIDS specification and schema to load datasets, manage metada and write derivatives directly to your local drive; all in a structure and BIDS-compliant way.
+MEGqc uses the ancpBIDS library to handle BIDS datasets efficiently.
+This CLI library makes use of the BIDS specification and schema to load datasets, manage metada and write derivatives directly to your local drive; all in a structured and BIDS-compliant way.

 Check out the ancpBIDS documentation for a full tutorial with examples.